jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

 that troubled; they knew the Baha'is involved in the administrative side, or at least knew people who knew them.
-After all, the Baha'i administrators were usually people well-known within the community who had been put there partly due to the fact they were already pillars within the community; they were not some invisible curarae plotting behind the scenes to control the Baha'i Faith.
-My impression is the field of Baha'i studies has basically recovered to the state it was once in.
+After all, the Baha'i administrators were usually people well-known within the community who had been put in those positions of authority precisely because they were already well-known pillars within the community; they were not some invisible curarae plotting behind the scenes to control the Baha'i Faith.
+My impression is the field of Baha'i studies has basically recovered to the state it was once in, in spite of having entered a dark patch for over a decade.

 So an unimportant tale, right?
 I'll get to it below.